CALL US TODAY! (225) 647-2747

 What it looks like:

-Debonding occurs when the rubber lining lifts or peels away from the substrate.
-You might notice visible gaps, curling edges, or bubbles forming beneath the surface.
-In severe cases, entire sections of the lining may detach.
+Debonding occurs when the rubber lining separates from the steel substrate.
+You may notice gaps, lifted edges, or bubbles forming beneath the lining surface.

 Common causes: